GameDEV-UPC/max-developer-guide/src/architecture/getting-started.md

 ![Game engine blackbox](../img/game-engine-blackbox.jpg)

 The image avobe shows the blackbox with its relative inputs and outputs.
+We can see how we probably need extra tolling like UI and scripting that is not necessarily attached to the main black box.
+In the next chapters we will comment these topics and explain how we should aproach to implement these features.

+## Game engine components.